What is Multimodality?: Why we need a better definition

 \subsection{Human-centered}

 The human-centered definition (Section \ref{sec:def_so_far}) is rooted in research on how information is communicated to humans through, e.g.,\ GUIs \cite{bernsen2008multimodality,jovanovic2015key,lyons201618}.
 However, this definition does not cover the large gap between the rich sensorial capabilities of humans as opposed to machines, and leaves open in which ways the signals that can be perceived by the variety of human senses will be converted to specific types of inputs that can be given to the ML system.
-Moreover, while we think that the human biology and psychology are and should be a valuable inspiration for ML research, we contend that ML should look far beyond the human, into other organisms\footnote{e.g., a self-driving car imitating a nematode's nervous system, as in \citealp{lechner2020neural}}, and even purely physical phenomena.
+Moreover, while we think that the human biology and psychology are and should be a valuable inspiration for ML research, we contend that ML should look far beyond the human, into other organisms\footnote{e.g., a self-driving car imitating a nematode's nervous system, as in \citealp{lechner2020neural}}.

-We will discuss three aspects of the gap between humans and machines: (a) the types of inputs their sensors can detect, (b) the range of these inputs, and (c) the importance of the processor -- a human or a machine -- when processing the inputs.
+We will discuss three aspects of the gap between humans and machines: (a) the types of inputs their sensors can detect, (b) the range of these inputs, and (c) the importance of the processor -- a human or a machine -- that processes the inputs, playing the role of the (multimodal) agent that determines how inputs are perceived.

 \paragraph{(a) Input types} Human senses are not prescriptive for the sensorial apparatus of machines.
 Humans, on one side, are limited to the senses nature has gifted them with: sight, hearing, touch, etc. Machines, on the other hand, are only limited by the creativity of physicists or engineers: machines read tapes by measuring magnetization, or DVDs by detecting microscopic engravings.
 What modalities would the human-centered definition assign to these signals?
 Also, machines can surpass the human sensorial capabilities, by performing more exact measurements of e.g., humidity or pressure.
-This may not seem too relevant when restricting multimodality to the context of NLU, as language was created by humans to fit our experience of the world.
+This may not seem too relevant when restricting multimodality to the context of NLU, as language was developed to fit the human experience of the world.
 In other fields however, ML systems are used on signals that are completely outside of the perception of humans, e.g., predicting gene regulation based on chromatin accessibility and transcription in biology \cite{minnoye2020cross}.